SoftInstigate/restheart-website/faq.md

 </div>

 {: .mt-3 .alert .alert-info}
-I’m not sure which version of RESTHeart to get—the open source version or the professional edition version.
+I’m not sure which version of RESTHeart to get — the open source version or the professional edition version.
 What are the basic differences?

-If you are a student or researcher and plan to use RESTHeart for study, research or in-house development (not a commercial deployment) and are comfortable with the AGSL Open Source license regime governing the RESTHeart open source version then the open source version is likely to be best for you.
+If you are a student or researcher and plan to use RESTHeart for study, research or in-house development (not a commercial deployment) and are comfortable with the AGPL Open Source license regime governing the RESTHeart open source version then the open source version is likely to be best for you.

-However, if you are a commercial developer and plan to deploy a project for a client and aren’t comfortable with the AGSL Open Source License (i.e. need a commercial license) or if one of the following features/attributes is important to you, then you probably should consider getting the professional edition version (PE version) of the RESTHeart Platform:
+However, if you are a commercial developer and plan to deploy a project for a client and aren’t comfortable with the AGPL Open Source License (i.e. need a commercial license) or if one of the following features/attributes is important to you, then you probably should consider getting the professional edition version (PE version) of the RESTHeart Platform:

 1. **Multi-documented transactions:** MongoDB doesn’t currently support multi-documented transactions but the PE version of the RESTHeart Platform through its REST API does.